rachelhahn/dataviz-final-project/README.md

 # Data Visualization Project Proposal - Nuclear Explosions

-A proposal for my data visualization project using the Nuclear Explosions dataset.
+This is a proposal for my data visualization project using the Nuclear Explosions dataset.

 ## Data

-The data I propse to visualize for my project is the [Nuclear Explosions dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-08-20).
-Write paragraph on what the data is.
+The data I propose to visualize for my project is the [Nuclear Explosions dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-08-20).
+This dataset contains information about nuclear explosions that were deployed from 1945 to 1998.
+The data contains information such as:
+ * the date and year of the explosion,
+ * a unique ID,
+ * which country deployed the device,
+ * where the device was deployed,
+ * the source who reported the deployment,
+ * the latitude and longitude of where the device was deployed,
+ * magnitude and depth of the deployment,
+ * the purpose of the deployment,
+ * the name of the device, and
+ * the method of deployment.

 ## Prototypes